moby/moby/docs/userguide/storagedriver/aufs-driver.md

 it in the stack

-The command below shows the contents of a metadata file in `/var/lib/docker/aufs/layers/` that lists the the three directories that are stacked below it in the union mount.
+The command below shows the contents of a metadata file in `/var/lib/docker/aufs/layers/` that lists the three directories that are stacked below it in the union mount.
 Remember, these directory names do no map to image layer IDs with Docker 1.10 and higher.